Exposure Ramping With Pulse

 Holy Grail Time-lapse Software

 LRTimeLapse - Used in conjunction with Adobe's Lightroom, LRTimelapse can do wonders for your time-lapse.
 The software essentially allows you to keyframe your time-lapse, and change a number of your settings (exposure, contrast, saturation, white balance, highlights, shadows, etc) over time.
+Colors and Temperature change quite a bit during a Holy Grail timelapse and and LRTimeLapse allows you to manage this.
 It also allows you to deflicker your time-lapses (caused by camera aperture imperfections, sudden changes in light, or from manually adjusting exposure), which is especially useful for manual bulb-ramping.
-Gunther (the creator) is an awesome fellow who has also created a number of easy to follow tutorials, and also has provided for free on his site Lightroom templates for automatically converting images into time-lapse videos!
+Gunther (the creator of LRTimeLapse) has many detailed tutorials on how to do the post production of your Holy Grail timelapse and we highly recommend them.